-Introduction: An Old Fashioned Christmas Tree
+Introduction: How to Make an Old Fashioned Christmas Tree

 I wanted an old fashioned real christmas tree.
 I found a cedar tree and my husband put a root ball on it.
 This preserves it for months instead of weeks and we can replant it after we use it for Christmas.